juandavidserna99/Prediction-Covid19-2020/README.md

-# Prediction-Covid19-2020
+# Is there a new peak of Covid-19 contagion in Colombia?
+(2020)
 ### How to create a model that describes the covid's behavior
-We are going to predict a Covid-19 contagion curve, counting as the starting date March 1, 2020 until the current date (October 24, 2020).
-The data were selected from this date due to the pre-warning of a new wave of infections, where our general objective is to determine on which date the maximum point of it could be located.
+Colombia has increased the number of Covid-19 infections and in turn, exceeded the figure of a million confirmed cases.
+The cases have increased gradually, is there a new peak of contagion?
+I have proposed a predictive model that allows us to have a vision of when we will be in the new peak of infections, as long as it exists.
+Taking as a starting point the confirmed cases from October 1, 2020, to October 24, 2020, assuming it is the month where confirmed cases have increased.